vaimo/composer-patches/README.md

 This means that patch for a file <projet>/vendor/my/package/some/file.php whould be targeted in the patch as ./some/file.php

+## Environment variable feature flags

+COMPOSER_FORCE_REPATCH - will force all patches to be re-applied COMPOSER_EXIT_ON_PATCH_FAILURE - exit after first patch failure is encountered

 ## Difference between this and netresearch/composer-patches-plugin

 * Works on project AND package level